 In addition to being an experienced practitioner in student affairs administration, I am also a scholar of diversity and inclusion work.
 For a sample of my scholarly publications, I invite you to explore the book I recently edited, Closing the Opportunity Gap: Identity-Conscious Strategies for Retention and Student Success.
 I’ve also published chapters and articles in New Directions in Higher Education: Reclaiming Higher Education’s Purpose in Leadership Development, Leadership Theory: A Facilitator’s Guide for Cultivating Critical Perspectives, Diversity & Democracy, The Leadership Exchange, as well as chapters in several books focused on Asian American college students.

-Outside of work, I enjoy spending quality time exploring the Finger Lakes region with my wife, Katie, and my daughter Mira.
+Outside of work, I enjoy spending quality time exploring the Finger Lakes region with my wife, Katie, and my daughters Mira and Savi.
 I love hiking, playing guitar, and reading fantasy novels.
 The Lord of the Rings movies are a dream come true for me!

 I encourage you to partake in all of Cornell’s robust curricular and co-curricular opportunities, including working towards making our campus safe and inclusive for all students.
 My office staff are ready and able to help you find the answers you need, so stop in or give us a call.

 Robert W. and Elizabeth C. Staley Dean of Students